 - Younger Than They Look:

 - In Super Mario's Momotarō, Mario is born a young boy.
-He's a boy who has mustache and looks like an adult.
-The only difference between Mario and his adult born is that his clothes changed.
+He's a boy who has a mustache and looks like an adult.
+The only difference between Mario and his adult self is that his clothes changed.